Dentistry

 Benefits to regular dental cleanings include a decrease of bad breath, prevention of heart, kidney, and liver disease, and decreased gum and tooth infections.Technician performing dental cleaning on dog

 Dogs and cats need regular oral care just as people do.
 While they don't often suffer from tooth decay, they are susceptible to gum disease and broken teeth.
-Our dental help keep your pet's teeth healthy, strong, and shining.
+Our dental care helps keep your pet's teeth healthy, strong, and shining.

 Regular dental cleanings can also correct problems such as tartar build-up and periodontal disease, which affects the gums, bones and connective tissue around the teeth.
 If not addressed early and properly, periodontal disease can lead to tooth loss or even organ damage from the spread of bacteria.